Ahsa21/simulation/README.md

 This addition emphasizes the simulation's representation as a self-contained miniaturized world with its unique set of resources, places, and interactions.

+## Dependencies

+The libraries used in this project include:
+- `deque` from `collections`
+- `random`
+- `sqlite3`
+- `Workbook` and `load_workbook` from `openpyxl`
+- `pyplot` from `matplotlib`

+## Data Storage and Analysis

+The project utilizes a database file to store resource data and generates an Excel file.
+The database and Excel files allow users to view, analyze, and visualize resource data via diagrams representing three different resource lines.

+## Usage

+To use the program:
+1. Run `create_db.py` to generate the database file.
+2. Execute `file.py` to run the simulation.

+## Contribution and License

+This project is open for everyone to use and contribute to.